cmaxw/devchat-eleventy/src/sustain-our-software/sos-005-trademark-versus-copyright-to-sustain-oss-with-mahdi-medjaoui.md

 ## Episode Summary

 Mahdi Medjaoui is the Steering Committee Member of [The Maintainers](themaintainers.org/) and the founder of [OAuth.io](https://oauth.io/) and [APIdays Conferences](https://www.apidays.co/).
 He is also the EU commission 2020 expert on open data and open APIs.
-He has co-authored  O’Reilly Book [“Continuous API management”](https://www.amazon.com/Continuous-API-Management-Decisions-Landscape/dp/1492043559) and created the [Maintainers Contract](https://framagit.org/inno3/tm-contract-for-oss-maintainers/blob/master/tm-maintainers-contract.md) and ALIAS protocol
+He has co-authored  O’Reilly Book [“Continuous API management”](https://www.amazon.com/Continuous-API-Management-Decisions-Landscape/dp/1492043559) and created the [Maintainers Contract](https://framagit.org/inno3/tm-contract-for-oss-maintainers/blob/master/tm-maintainers-contract.md) and ALIAS protocol.